ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ### 3ID Connect

 3ID Connect is developed by [3Box](https://3box.io/), a personal data manager for apps leveraging IPFS.
-3Box wants to make using DID as simple as clicking on "Connect with Google" or "Connect with Facebook".
+3Box wants to make using decentralized identity as simple as clicking on _Connect with Google_ or _Connect with Facebook_.
 You can read their [article](https://medium.com/3box/introducing-3id-connect-531af4f84d3f) explaining how to bring it to your app.

 ### Microsoft ION

-[Microsoft](https://www.microsoft.com/) started experimentation by pinning some DID information to IPFS and publishing the hash to the Bitcoin blockchain.
-This design is well known for blockchain-based apps and is here use for DID.
-Find more details [here](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/toward-scalable-decentralized-identifier-systems/ba-p/560168).
+[Microsoft](https://www.microsoft.com/) started experimentation by pinning some decentralized identity information to IPFS and publishing the hash to the Bitcoin blockchain.
+Microsoft wrote a [blog post about their findings](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/toward-scalable-decentralized-identifier-systems/ba-p/560168).

 ### Ceramic Protocol

-The [Ceramic Protocol](https://www.ceramic.network/) is another proposition for DID on IPFS, along with a complete protocol for data and document exchanges.
+The [Ceramic Protocol](https://www.ceramic.network/) is another proposition for decentralized identity on IPFS, along with a complete protocol for data and document exchanges.

 ### Nomios

 [Nomios](https://nomios.io/) is another promising solution that started to work with IPFS from the start.
 Check out their website for more information.

-## Some additional resources and ideas

-More implemented ideas can be found on [Awesome IPFS](https://awesome.ipfs.io/).

 ## Non-implemented use cases